The best flea markets, antiques & vintage shops in Bologna

 What to eat

-One of the largest flea markets of Bologna area takes place in the village of Medicina.
+One of the largest flea markets in the Bologna area takes place in the village of Medicina.

 +300 exhibitors under the porticoes, in the squares and gardens.